Things that I love

 It's Sunday, and that means all the churches in town are ringing their bells.
 I didn't even realise how much I missed it!

-*Saving money RIGHT NOW to come visit*The bells, the bells, the bells,
+*Saving money RIGHT NOW to come visit* :D

 "When I look back on my ordinary, ordinary life,